 - for and 0 for where is given by the parameter deltaMCS-Enabled provided by higher layers for each serving cell . and , for each serving cell , are computed as below. for transmission mode 2.
+For subslot-PUSCH, if the PDCCH/SPDCCH with DCI format 7-0A/7-0B indicates the absence of the DMRS in subslot i and the subslot PUSCH is for control data without UL-SCH data, then ΔTF,ci=ΔTF,ci-1.

 - for control data sent via PUSCH without UL-SCH data and for other cases.